IdeaCentre: Horizon

 The IdeaCentre Horizon is a table pc released at the 2013 International CES.
 The Horizon features a 27-inch screen and is designed for multiple simultaneous users.
 It was designed specifically with gaming in mind but can also serve as a desktop computer The Horizon is Lenovo's initial entry into nascent table computer market.
 Peter Hortensius, a senior Lenovo executive said, "We've seen technology shifts across the four screens, from the desktop to the laptop, tablet and smartphone, and yet … there is still room for technologies like Horizon that bring people together."
 The Horizon was announced at the International CES in Las Vegas.
 Lenovo will start selling the Horizon early in the summer of 2013 at a starting price of US$1,699.

 Stick

 Lenovo started shipping the ideacentre Stick 300 in July 2015.
 The Stick 300 plugs into any computer display or television with HDMI.
 It is based on the Intel Atom Z3735 processor, has 32 gigabytes of storage, 2 gigabytes of RAM, a MicroSD card slot, a full-sized USB 2.0 port, 802.11 b/g/n Wi-Fi, and Bluetooth 4.0.
 It was released with Windows 8.1 with a free upgrade to Windows 10.

+2025

+IdeaCentre Mini

+The IdeaCentre Mini was released in April 2025.
+It is a low-profile desktop computer designed as a competitor to the Mac Mini.
+It comes with up to a Intel Core i7-13700H Central processing unit, up to 16 gigabytes of DDR4 RAM, and up to one terabyte of SSD-based storage.
+It uses the Integrated graphics which come with the Intel processors.